altoviso/bd-smoke/README.md

 For large tests, a file loaded by the profile switch will itself go on to load several other files.
 Take a look at `all.js ` in the test directory for an example.

+If an AMD loader is present, profile arguments without a file type are assumed to be AMD modules.
+If the profile argument has a file type, then it is loaded outside the context of the AMD loader.

+The `--package=<package name>:<package location>:<package main>` causes the implied package config to be sent to the AMD loader *before* any AMD modules are attempted to be loaded. `:<package main>` is optional.

 ## Test Hierarchies
 A test is a hierarchy (a tree) of nodes.
 Each node in the tree can contain either a single test of an ordered